ComputationalScienceLaboratory/ODE-Test-Problems/notebooks/readme.md

 ## Run Jupyter
-To interact with the notebook, run Jupyter :
+To interact with the notebook, run Jupyter and open the `quick-start.ipynb` notebook:

-`jupyter lab`
+`jupyter lab quick-start.ipynb`

- and open the `quick-start.ipynb` notebook.
 If asked for a kernel, select `octave`.